fraygit/SailsJs-Mysql-Association-Tutorial/README.md

 };
 ```

-List of data type http://sailsjs.org/#/documentation/concepts/ORM/Attributes.html
+You can checkout the list of data type on their documentation http://sailsjs.org/#/documentation/concepts/ORM/Attributes.html

 ##Association

 Association is a feature in Waterline wherein you can associate a model with another model across multiple data stores.
+To me, this is the most
+important feature, as this is where you would design the structure of your data.

 To specify which data store of the model, simply specify the connection:

 ```javascript
 module.exports = {